-The Program assumes the SARs for spring-run and fall-run Chinook salmon are 2 to 4 percent (Table 14 and Table 17).
+The Program assumes the SARs for spring-run and fall-run Chinook salmon are 2 to 4 percent (Table 13 and Table 16).
 These values are back-calculated based on assumptions about harvest and the number of adults required to meet the Program's long-term adult abundance targets.
 Recent analyses and queries of the CWT database (www.rmis.org) show total smolt-to-adult survival rates for Central Valley hatchery Chinook salmon are highly variable.
-SARs for hatchery Chinook salmon that migrate in-river are generally less than 0.5 percent and are near zero in some years (Kormos et al. 2012, Palmer-Zwahlen and Kormos 2013)13.
+SARs for hatchery Chinook salmon that migrate in-river are generally less than 0.5 percent and are near zero in some years (Kormos et al. 2012, Palmer-Zwahlen and Kormos 2013).
 The total survival rate (before harvest) of Butte Creek natural origin spring-run Chinook salmon fry averaged about 0.15 percent from 2000-2004 (query of RMIS database, K. Malone, DJWA, pers. comm.).

 The Program needs additional information to diagnose where in the system survival rates need to be improved.
 For example, additional information is needed on juvenile survival rates in the reach extending from the Merced River to the Delta.
 In addition, juvenile survival rates in the Delta impact the ability of the Program to achieve adult abundance objectives.
-Currently, San Joaquin River juvenile spring-run and fall-run Chinook salmon survival estimates through the Sacramento-San Joaquin River Delta are estimated at 7 percent and 5 percent, respectively (Table 8).
-Survival rates are expected to increase to 38 percent and 31 percent, respectively, but will take up to 40 years to attain (Table 8).
+Currently, San Joaquin River juvenile spring-run and fall-run Chinook salmon survival estimates through the Sacramento-San Joaquin River Delta are estimated at 7 percent and 5 percent, respectively (BDCP 2013, NMFS 2017).
+Survival rates are expected to increase in the future, but the methods and specific projects for these improvements are uncertain.